 - Master capital budgeting techniques of projecting future revenues, costs, and cash flows

 - Discover processes of assessing your organization’s current financial situation

 - Learn how to allocate human and financial capital most effectively

-Federico M. Bandi, PhD, joined the Johns Hopkins Carey Business School in 2009 as a Professor in the research track.
+Federico M. Bandi, PhD, joined Johns Hopkins Carey Business School in 2009 as a professor in the research track.
 His research focuses on financial econometrics, continuous-time asset pricing, and empirical market microstructure.
-He holds a Doctorate in Economics from Yale University.
+He holds a PhD in Economics from Yale University.